GitKraken Desktop Documentation

 sudo docker-compose down

-Delete the SUPER_USER_RESET environment variable from gk-services in the docker-compose.yml.
+6. Remove the SUPER_USER_RESET variable from docker-compose.yml.

 sudo docker-compose up